axelarnetwork/webdocs/docs/setup/setup-testnet.md

 * **Software:**
     * Install [`jq`](https://stedolan.github.io/jq/download/).
     * **Docker only:** Install [Docker](https://docs.docker.com/engine/install/).
+    * **Binary only:** Increase the maximum number of open files on your system.
+Example: `ulimit -n 16384`.
+You may wish to add this command to your shell profile so that you don't need to execute it next time you restart your machine.
 ## Choose a keyring password

 Your Axelar keyring is encrypted with a password you choose.